Crispy Shrimp Sushi Bowl Recipe

 Make-Ahead and Storage Tips

-• Rice can be cooked ahead and seasoned just before serving
+• Rice can be cooked ahead and seasoned while still warm; cover and bring to room temperature before serving

 • Shrimp is best fried fresh for optimal texture